webspresso

 Architecture

 Two layers matter: your application (a small server.js that calls createApp, plus pages/, views/, optional models/) and the webspresso package, which implements routing, rendering, plugins, and ORM primitives.
-The public API surface is re-exported from index.js so consumers rarely import deep paths.
+The public API surface is re-exported from index.js with matching index.d.ts for TypeScript tooling.

 index.js — public exports